aavotins/HiQBioDiv_EGVs/docs/05-GeodataProducts.md

 rm(road_union2)
 ```

-- Class `200` - **Waters**: water bodies from various sources, filled in
+- Class `200` - **Waters**: water bodies from various sources.
+The following are
-sequence (but see "merging and filling" step of this section) - dominate over classes
-with higher values ensuring that relatively small objects are not lost and information
-about the edges is preserved.
-The following are combined to create this class:
+combined to create this class:

     – [topographic map](#Ch04.04) layers `HidroA_COMB` and `HidroL_COMB` (buffered by 5 m);